 China is the largest producer of cultured fish and shrimp products globally, producing more than 20 million metric tons annually and supplying nearly 60% of global production.
 Freshwater production is dominated by several carp species, including aquafeed-fed grass carp, common carp, crucian carp and black carp; and filter feeding silver and bighead carp, tilapia, wuchang bream, and a variety of lesser produced species.
 Marine aquaculture is dominated by shrimp production in ponds, and marine fish production in near-shore ocean cages.

-China has been the focal point of the marketing effort by the American Soybean Association-International Marketing.
+China has been the focal point of the marketing effort by USSEC's International Soy in Aquaculture Program.
 Field trials began in China in 1992 on fish nutrition, feed-based aquaculture technologies, and the application of soy product in feeds for farmed freshwater fish.
-The ASA-IM feeding trials with marine finfish began in 1999.
+The USSEC feeding trials with marine finfish began in 1999.